Red Sox vs. Blue Jays MLB Betting Odds, Trends & Prediction

 Red Sox vs. Blue Jays MLB BETTING PREDICTION

 Take Boston.
-The Red Sox have won four out of their last five games overall, are 7-3 in their last 10 divisional matchups and are 4-1 in their last five league contests.
-On the other side, the Blue Jays are just 2-5 in their last seven games played on a Tuesday, are 3-12 in their last 15 games when listed as the underdog and are 3-9 in their last 12 home games when playing on a Tuesday.
+The Red Sox are 6-1 in their last seven games overall, are 5-1 in their last six league matchups and are 8-3 in their last 11 divisional matchups.
+On the other side, the Blue Jays are just 3-7 in their last 10 divisional matchups and have dropped five out of their last seven home games when playing on a Wednesday.